wagslane/blog/content/posts/dark-patterns.md

 ## Let your customers quit

-I'm a software engineer, and for the last couple of years I've had a little side business on [Boot.dev where I publish computer science courses.](https://boot.dev) It's a subscription-based model with a single lifetime payment option for those who hate the hassle of subscriptions like I do.
+I'm a software engineer, and for the last couple of years I've had a little side business on [Boot.dev where I publish computer science courses.](https://boot.dev) It's a subscription-based model.
 Cancelling is *really easy*.
 You go to your settings page and click a button.
 You do not need to:

 * Call me during business hours
 * Send me an email
 * Pay a cancellation fee
-* Sacrifice to me your first-born son
+* Sacrifice your first-born son

 If you don't want to use my product anymore, *I don't want you paying me*.
 Maybe it's easy to possess *the absolute minimum amount of business ethics* as a small operation with only two people, but after last night, I couldn't live with myself if I worked for a company that did business any other way.
 And to be clear, I'm not flexing about my lofty personal morality here.
 I think *most people* are inherently fair-minded in this way.
 There is something special about how large corporations are able to do terribly unethical things while the humans inside don't feel personally responsible.